2018 Most Endangered Buildings

 The Grant Oak Apartments are one of the few examples of historic residential apartment buildings remaining in downtown Columbus.
 Sitting on a 1.25 acre site, the 130 apartments are an important and nearly singular source of attainable housing for downtown workers and students.
 The sturdy, brick buildings have vintage appeal with some ornamentation and large windows.
 Grassy courtyards with mature trees separate each building, creating a quiet rhythm.

 Columbus Metropolitan Library (CML) acquired the Grant Oak Apartments in 1992 for potential expansion of the Main Library.
 The recent library expansion did not necessitate use of the buildings so the CML Board of Trustees issued an RFP for redevelopment proposals in 2017.
 The Pizzuti Companies was selected in January 2018.
-The proposal calls for demolition of the seven buildings for two new buildings with 120 apartment units and first-floor retail space facing Grant Avenue.
-The plan addresses CML’s desire for direct access to their parking garage.
+The initial proposal called for demolition of the seven buildings for two new buildings with 120 apartment units and first-floor retail space facing Grant Avenue.

 Photos by Orbit Design & Richard Burry